AI-Assisted Product Design in Practice

+A 10-day sprint exploring how AI coding tools reshape product design workflows: from concept to a working prototype.
 During the sprint I defined the product concept, flows, and information architecture, and built the working prototype using AI coding tools.
-The experiment also included tool exploration and quick usability tests with three participants.
+The experiment also included tool exploration and quick usability testing.

 Role: Product Designer

 Over the past year, AI tools have started to change how digital products can be built.
-Platforms like Replit, Cursor, and Lovable promise that designers can move beyond static prototypes and create functional applications without engineering support.
+Platforms like Replit, Cursor, and Lovable suggest designers may be able to move beyond static prototypes and create functional applications without engineering support.

-How quickly can a designer move from concept to a working prototype using AI coding tools?
+How quickly can a designer move from concept to a working prototype?

 How does prompting influence product structure and interaction design?